polaris1119/go_src_comment/misc/vim/readme.txt

 Vim plugins for Go (http://golang.org)
 ======================================

-To use all the Vim plugins, add these lines to your vimrc.
+To use all the Vim plugins, add these lines to your $HOME/.vimrc.

-  set rtp+=$GOROOT/misc/vim
-  filetype plugin indent on
-  syntax on
+  " Some Linux distributions set filetype in /etc/vimrc.
+  " Clear filetype flags before changing runtimepath to force Vim to reload them. filetype off filetype plugin indent off set runtimepath+=$GOROOT/misc/vim filetype plugin indent on syntax on